What is a differential income statement?

 Definition of the differential income statement

-• sales,
+• turnover,

-• variable costs,
+• the variable costs,

-• margin on variable costs (MSCV),
+• the margin on variable costs (MSCV),

 • fixed costs,

-• net income.
+• Net income.

 Written by our editorial expert